cdapio/cdap/docs/developer-guide/source/debugging.rst

 where `filename` specifies the location where the snapshot has been saved.

-Here are some options that you can use with those two commands:
+Here are two options that you can use with the ``tx-debugger view`` commands:

 - Use the ``--ids`` option to print all the transaction ``write pointers`` that are stored in the different structures.